 I am a linguist based in Nijmegen, The Netherlands.
 My research focuses on human language, with a special focus on how language is shaped by and for social interaction.
 My views on language are informed by long-term fieldwork in eastern Ghana, comparative research on a diverse range of languages, and collaborations with anthropologists, psycholinguists, and cognitive scientists.

-- Hofstadter’s Gödel, Escher, Bach, for providing a taste of science at its best: playful, curious, and without limits in terms of topic or method.
+- Hofstadter’s Gödel, Escher, Bach, for providing a taste of cognitive science at its best: playful, curious, and without limits in terms of topic or method.

 - Ursula Le Guin’s Hainish Cycle, for combining a deep anthropological sensititivity with an awe-inspiring cosmic perspective on human diversity.